fsaresh/fsaresh.github.io/content/posts/personal-finance/credit-cards/index.md

     - I used to think this sort of benefit was useless, because when Priority Pass first launched, I tried using it and was told several times that the lounges were full.
 I tried again (4 years later) now that the hype has died down a bit, and it was a wonderful experience.
 Free food, free drinks, less noise, more comfortable chairs, charging outlets, and more -- it makes long layovers easier.
 - No foreign transaction fees, meaning you don't pay extra when using this card abroad!
 - $100 TSA Precheck/Global Entry credit (redeemable every 4 years, and those programs need renewal every 5 years)
-- $200 AirBnB credit your first year
 - Sign-on bonus of 75,000 miles if you spend $4,000 in the first 3 months (effectively $750 cashback for spending $4,000)

 A few other perks I don't care as much about:
 - Hertz's President Circle status
 - 10x miles when booking with Turo
 - CapitalOne Dining and Entertainment experiences
-- Cell phone protection
+- Cell phone protection if you pay for your plan with the card
 - Free additional cardholders

 And in all fairness, here are its detriments:
 - $395 annual fee, but before you dismiss this card, they counter that fee with:
     - $300 travel credit applied when booking through CapitalOne's Travel Portal
     - 10,000 bonus miles on your card's anniversary (equivalent to getting $100 back every year)
-    - Note that with just the above two points, we've already paid off the annual fee and got $5 back, without even using a single one of the card's main benefits around hotel, rental car, or flight bookings
+    - Note that with just the above two points, we've already paid off the annual fee and got $5 back, without even using a **single one** of the card's main benefits around hotel, rental car, or flight bookings